vulkomilev/oumi/STYLE_GUIDE.md

 ## 3. Imports and `__init__.py`

-All imports in OUMI should be absolute.
+All imports in Oumi should be absolute.

 ## 4. Documentation